-MAR has been the most complex change to the rules and regulations applying to Irish securities laws in recent years.
+MAR is perhaps the most complex change to the rules and regulations applying to Irish securities laws in recent years.
 It came into effect in July 2016, replacing the previous rules implementing the Market Abuse Directive.
-It applies equally to issuers on regulated markets such as Euronext Dublin, and MTFs like Euronext Growth and ASM, and sets out a standardised EU-wide regime around three core principles:
+It applies equally to issuers on regulated markets such as MSM, and MTFs like ESM and ASM and sets out a standardised EU-wide regime around three core principles: